harubi/alraedah/README.md

 I went with an adjacency _list_ generation strategy, and using DFS to count visited nodes, and compare that with the original array.

+#### Known Limitations
+1. Recursive function limit.
+I think we need to think about that, and when to switch to an iterative approach, especially when the recursion stack default limit is > 1000.
+2. JSON iterative and lazy-evaluation can give us a huge performance boost, but due to time constraints, I haven't implemented a solution yet.

 ##### Ahmed Aloufi.